 Natural Gas Infrastructure Highlights

-- A large network of pipelines moves natural gas from producing regions in Western Canada to Eastern Canada and the US, where Canada represents the largest foreign supplier.
+- A large network of pipelines moves natural gas from producing regions in Western Canada to Eastern Canada and the U.S., where Canada represents the largest foreign supplier.